-Wallet transfers are the main mechanism for moving money in the Circle Wallets API.
+Wallet transfers are the main mechanism for moving money in the Digital Dollar Accounts API.
 You can create wallet transfers by using the create transfer endpoint.

 When you transfer external funds to an address associated with a Circle hosted wallet and the wallet is successfully credited, Circle's platform may subsequently move the underlying cryptocurrency to another address.
 This is normal behavior and your wallet maintains the proper balance irrespective of any such moves.
 You cannot accurately determine the balance of a Circle hosted wallet by inspecting its blockchain addresses.
 Instead, you must use the Circle API.

 Wallet transfers between two wallets are instantaneous and free.
 Wallet transfers from a wallet to an external blockchain address will take some time while the blockchain processes your transaction, and may incur fees in the future.